 It’s for this very reason that we need to target research on the W-D-W market to take into account when and where teams have picked up points.

 The correct score market couldn’t be simpler really, you just need to predict the exact score for the game at full time.
 Easy to understand, less easy to put into practice.
 This market tends to get its popularity from punters who are looking for slightly longer bets than say the W-D-W for example; the more attractive odds reflect the likelihood of the punter winning the bet.

 The correct score market is a tough one to predict, but we have a couple of pointers for you to consider.
 The first is to try to avoid the win to nil bets, so scores like 1-0, 2-0, 3-0 etc. Our reasoning here is that it’s going to take just one goal from the other team to completely scupper your bet.
 If for example, you picked a score line such as 2-1, 3-1, 1-1 then a goal from either team is always going to keep you in the running.

 Using the above strategy works great with cash out betting.
-If you are unfamiliar with cash out betting then it’s basically where you can settle your bet with the bookmaker before the final result comes in, guaranteeing your payout and any profit or loss that comes from that.
+If you are unfamiliar with cash out betting then it’s basically where you can settle your bet with the bookmaker before the final result comes in, securing your payout and any net win or loss that comes from that.
 Albeit at adjusted odds.